 National Environmental Education Act

-The National Environmental Education Act of 1990 [PDF 190K, 15 pages] You will need Adobe Reader to view some of the files on this page.
+The National Environmental Education Act of 1990 [PDF 190K, 15 pages] You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.requires EPA to provide national leadership to increase environmental literacy.
 EPA established the Office of Environmental Education to implement this program.

 The National Environmental Education Act (NEEA) of 1990 in presented below.